 “being able to meet him in real life…made me realize I could work from my laptop”

 This seems to trivial, yet to her journey it was profound.
 Meeting this person made something impossible real.
 Even though it would be another six months before she decided to quit her job, it sent her back home with a new thought.
 That there could be a different way.

 “As we have shown in this research, a person focused on her ideal self is more likely to lose sleep over her “wouldas” and “couldas” than her “shouldas.”’ — Gilovich & Davidai

 In a recent paper titled “The Ideal Road Not Taken”, Professors Gilovich and Davidai tried to understand what people regret.
-What they discovered is that regret was linked to two different conceptions of a self.
+What they discovered is that regret was linked to two different conceptions of the self.

 The first is an aspirational self, which is a version of ourselves that we aspire to.
 The second is an “ought to” self.
 This is the self that has to do with responsibility.
-We “ought to” take care our our family, go to work, and so on.
+We “ought to” take care our family, go to work, and so on.